Trail Fast Facts

-Warrie Circuit is a 14km, grade 3 hike located in Springbrook National Park, Queensland.
-The hike should take around 5-6 hours to complete.
+Warrie Circuit is a 14km, grade 3 hike in Springbrook National Park, Queensland.
+This hike typically takes 5-6 hours to complete.

 Warning